vikkio88/ascoota-web/README.md

 [aScoota](https://www.vikkio.it/ascootaweb) is a podcast manager platform.

-the latest version usually is deployed via [surge.sh](https://surge.sh) on [ascoota.surge.sh](https://ascoota.surge.sh)
+the latest version usually is deployed via [surge.sh](https://surge.sh) on [ascoota.surge.sh](https://ascoota.surge.sh) a newer unstable version using vue-material is deployed on [ascoota-material.surge.sh](https://ascoota-material.surge.sh)

 This repo contains the code of the front-end bit, which is coded in vue 2.0.